-Upon dismissal of a complaint, the Title IX coordinator or the executive director of human resources or designee shall provide the parties written notice of the dismissal.
+Upon dismissal of a complaint, the Title IX coordinator or the director of human resources or designee shall provide the parties written notice of the dismissal.

 The College District prohibits retaliation against any person for the purpose of interfering with a right or privilege under this policy; the complainant; or a person who, in good faith, makes a report or complaint, serves as a witness, or otherwise participates or refuses to participate in an investigation, proceeding, or hearing under this policy.
 This prohibition does not apply to discipline of a person who perpetrated or assists in the perpetration of the prohibited conduct.

 A person who is alleged to have experienced retaliation may pursue a claim under this policy or policy FFDA, as appropriate.